p5py/p5/docs/install.rst

    $ pip install p5 --user

-to install the latest p5 version available on pip.
+to install the latest p5 version

 You could also install p5 from git directly to get the latest features, yet to be released.